Digiman/GitHelperApp/Readme.md

 ### 2 Compare on Azure DevOps

 Process all the repositories from the configuration file and search for changes between branches.
-In he configuration we can provide the name for bot branches to compare -source and destination.
+In the configuration we can provide the name for bot branches to compare -source and destination.

 Command arguments: